LucasMcQ/PI-IP/README.md

 bash piip.sh [optional-name of your raspberry pi]

-Option #2: This is the same as option #1 except it will automaticallly connect you to your raspberry pi.
+Option #2: This is the same as option #1 except it will automatically connect you to your raspberry pi.

 To run:
 bash piip.sh -c [optional-name of your raspberry pi]